Codium-ai/pr-agent/Usage.md

 Note that the new prompt will need to generate an output compatible with the relevant [post-process function](./pr_agent/tools/pr_description.py#L137).

 ### Working with GitHub Action
-You can configure settings in GitHyb action by adding environment variables under the env section in `.github/workflows/pr_agent.yml` file.
+You can configure settings in GitHub action by adding environment variables under the env section in `.github/workflows/pr_agent.yml` file.
 Some examples:
 ```yaml
       env:
         # ... previous environment values